NicsonMartinez/The-Tech-Academy-C-Sharp-Coding-Projects/ContosoUniversity/README.txt

-Please use Visual Studio 2017 for this one.
+Visual Studio 2017 or 2019 are okay to use (I am currently using 2019).